 By Deepak Chhabra

-This book examines the authentication of authenticity in heritage tourism through a resilient smart systems approach.
-It discusses the emerging trends in cultural tourism and highlights their significance in negotiating authenticity in tourism experience.
-Authentication of authenticity is an ...
+This book examines the authentication of authenticity in heritage tourism by using a resilient smart systems approach.
+It discusses the emerging trends in cultural tourism and outlines, in a detailed manner, their significance in negotiating authenticity in tourism experience.
+Authentication of ...

 By Vincenzo Pacelli, Edgardo Sica